Glyn School: Houses

 Students are allocated equally into eight houses upon entry.
 Coloured school ties represents students' houses, these include: Abbey, Bourne, Carew, Derby, Merton, Oaks, St. Benet and Tudor.

-Use

 House competitions include sports and academic subjects.
-The house which accumulates the most merits on these combined factors at the end of every academic year is awarded with the Victor Ludorum trophy.
+The house which accumulates the most merits (referred to as Achievement Points) on these combined factors at the end of every academic year is awarded with the Victor Ludorum trophy.

 The prefect system

 Each house appoints its own Senior Prefect, a student in the upper sixth.
 The prefect's role is to bridge the link between the school's staff and the students within the house.
 The prefect is often responsible for organising and co-ordinating inner-house activities and inter-house competitions.
 Each Senior Prefect has a small group of prefects who assist.
 In 2009–10, the school acknowledged the growing female presence in the upper school by conferring the title of Head Girl upon a member of the upper-sixth, alongside the Head Boy and his deputies.
 In 2011–12, the post of Deputy Head Girl was created.